-Current conditions in the financial and credit markets may also limit the availability of funding or increase the cost of funding.
+Conditions in the financial and credit markets may also limit the availability of funding or increase the cost of funding.
 As a result of any of the foregoing factors, adequate additional funding may not be available to us on acceptable terms on a timely basis, or at all.
 The severity and duration of any such impacts cannot be predicted.
-Any such failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies, and may cause us to delay the scope of or suspend one or more of our clinical trials, research and development programs or commercialization efforts, out-license intellectual property rights to our product candidates or sell unsecured assets, or a combination of the above.
+Any such failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies or cause us to delay our clinical development plans, research and development programs or commercialization efforts, out-license intellectual property rights to our product candidates or sell unsecured assets, or a combination of the above.
 Any of these actions could materially harm our business.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
+As a result of the shares of our common stock issued in the initial closing or that may be issuable in the second or third closings of the Private Placement or upon the exercise of the Pre-Funded Warrants or the Common Warrants, our stockholders' ownership interests will be diluted.
+To the extent that we raise additional capital through the sale of additional equity or convertible debt securities in the future, our stockholders' ownership interests may be further diluted, and the terms of these securities may also include liquidation or other preferences that adversely affect our stockholders' rights.
 Debt financing, if available, would result in fixed payment obligations and may involve agreements that include restrictive covenants that limit our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
 If we raise funds through collaborations, licenses and other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
-Please see the section of this Annual Report titled "Risk Factors" for additional risks associated with our substantial capital requirements and the challenges we may face in raising capital.